dohernandez/operation-manager/doc/crud.md

 #### 5. Edit the entity controller.

-You can take as an example any of the other CRUD controllers, but basically you will need to extend the Controller from `CRUDController` class, use the the `EntityController` trait, and update the actions.
+You can take as an example any of the other CRUD controllers, but basically you will need to extend the Controller from `CRUDController` class, use the the `CRUDEntityController` trait, and update the actions.

 ```php